robertgregg3/traffic-api/README.md

 ## Data setup

 - I first wanted to access the API data and display it in some basic form.
-I ran into some CORS errors (exmplained below) so decided to pursue with Static data, but also provide teh API files to show how I would implement the live data.
+I ran into some CORS errors (explained below) so decided to continue with Static data, but also provide the API files to show how I would implement the live data.
 - I saw the 2 different Endpoints were linked with an ID and a measurementSiteReference.
 After much tinkering I learned that not every json object was complete.
 So I created some logic to iterate through each json file and returning a new object with the desired data ONLY if the ID matched with the reference.
 - A good reference I found for the CORS error is here: https://stackoverflow.com/questions/45975135/access-control-origin-header-error-using-axios-in-react-web-throwing-error-in-ch

-## presenting the information
+## Presenting the information

 - The data I chose was what was made sense to me, which included the id, trafficFlow, trafficConcentration, fromDescription, toDescription, fromLat, fromLong, toLat, toLong.
 With the idea of seeing the flow/concentration of traffic data from the location of each traffic counter
 - I plotted the points on a Google map and added a hover element which shows the above details under the map.
 - I added some conditional logic to show coloured icons according to the traffic flow number.
 The low congestion = green, mid = orange, high = red.
 Please note that by adding custom icons that are just a few hundred Bytes caused a delay of the data showing of about 1-2 seconds.
 Using the standard Google markers was almost instant.
-- I added some buttons to show the raw data shoiuld that be your "thing".
+- I added some buttons to show the raw data should that be your "thing".
 - I ran out of time to refactor some of the code so from a DX I would spend more time organising the files and refactoring the code

 ## Data validation and error handling

 - Added some basic error handling for if there is no data present it will display a message sating "cannot fetch data"
-- Using the live data I would try and impliment some kind of snap shot taken every few seconds that gets saved to local storage perhaps, so that if there is an issue with the connection it can display the error message along with th data from the last taken snapshot
+- Using the live data I would try and implement some kind of snap shot taken every few seconds that gets saved to local storage perhaps, so that if there is an issue with the connection it can display the error message along with th data from the last taken snapshot

 ## How can the UX be improved